PCB Technology Trends: The Benefits of Internet of Things Security Gateways

-You don’t have to be as smart as “Bob the Brain” to understand IoT gateways.
-These devices have been invented to control the imminent flood of IoT gadgets.
+You don’t have to be as smart as “Bob the Brain” to understand a smart IoT gateway.
+The gateway device has been invented to control the imminent flood of IoT gadgets.
 They can help us make sense of a distributed network of sensors or other devices by acting as a connection node for the system.
 In order to be useful as a gatekeeper, these gizmos generally have processing capabilities, storage, battery backup, an Internet connection, and can communicate via multiple different protocols.

-The diversity of the IoT is one of its greatest strengths but could become a crippling weakness.
+The diversity of the IoT application is one of its greatest strengths but could become a crippling weakness.
 With so many companies making different devices that use a variety of communication protocols, creating a coherent system could become difficult.
 Gateways help solve this problem for designers by giving us a single access point that we can route information through.

 In order to do its job effectively, an IoT portal will need several features including local processing and storage, connection to the wide area network (WAN), reliable power, and multi-protocol communication.

 Local Processing and Storage - While you may want to use the cloud for your heavy processing needs, your gateway will need an onboard microcontroller and storage in order to parse and collect data.

 Internet Connection - Most large IoT systems will eventually route information online so that users can view their data.
 Every device hooked up to a portal may not have connection itself, so it’s critical that the gateway be able to upload to the Internet.

 Reliable Power - Most sensors in an IoT network are low power so that they can operate for days, or even years, without having their batteries replaced.
 Your edge device will be constantly communicating with the sensors and parsing data, which will take a lot of energy.
 A good portal will have a battery backup or a low power state so that it never completely loses functionality.
-You don’t want your edge device to flicker like Joyce’s Christmas lights.
+You don’t want your edge computing to flicker like Joyce’s Christmas lights.